 Those that struggle with anxiety and addiction must enter into a dual diagnosis treatment program, where both issues will be tackled simultaneously.
 In order for an individual to maintain long-term sobriety, he or she must be treated for all co-occurring mental health disorders.
 If anxiety is not properly treated, the symptoms of the anxiety-related disorder will typically lead to relapse in a very short period of time.

-Immersion Recovery Center and Dual Diagnosis Treatment
+The Immersion Program and Dual Diagnosis Treatment

-At Immersion Recovery Center, we offer dual diagnosis treatment options to those who struggle with addiction and anxiety, regardless of which disorder preceded the other.
+At The Immersion Program, we offer dual diagnosis treatment options to those who struggle with addiction and anxiety, regardless of which disorder preceded the other.
 However, an important part of our job is determining which came first.
 Those who struggle with an undiagnosed anxiety disorder often turn to drugs and alcohol as a means of self-medication.
 Using chemical substances may temporarily relieve symptoms of anxiety, though it is extremely important to note that all relief will be short-lived and that ultimately substance use will make symptoms significantly worse.
 If an anxiety disorder was present before substance abuse, a resident will undergo a psychiatric evaluation and will be prescribed an anti-anxiety medication by one of our prescribing physicians.
 There are also several drugs that can lead to substance-induced symptoms of anxiety.
 These include alcohol, hallucinogens, inhalants, PCP and stimulant drugs like cocaine, methamphetamine or Adderall (prescription stimulants).
 If it is found that an anxiety disorder was drug-induced then treatment will be more short-term.
 In cases like these, with medication and prolonged sobriety, symptoms will eventually resolve and medication will no longer be necessary (unless permanent damage was done to brain functioning).
 Once a client is admitted to our dual diagnosis program, he or she will be monitored regularly to determine which medications and therapeutic modalities are more effective in treating symptoms long-term, and adjustments will be made as necessary.

 If you or someone you love has been struggling with anxiety and addiction, medical detox is a necessary first step.
 During detox the client will be physically stabilized and will undergo a highly personalized and detailed assessment, where all co-occurring disorders will be examined in-depth.
 From here, placement in an appropriate inpatient treatment center will be the next step on the road to recovery.
 For more information on our comprehensive program of dual diagnosis treatment, or to learn more about the relationship between anxiety disorders and addiction, give us a call today.
 We will gladly answer any questions you may have and get you started on your own journey of mental health and addiction recovery as quickly as possible.